 This machine’s performance is great, it’s very fast.
 Unlike my T580 I don’t hear the fans.
 If you manage to push the machine enough, you’ll notice they are very quiet.
 Under Manjaro XFCE, with normal use, It looked like I was getting 8-10 hours of autonomy.

 The first 8GB of ram is soldering but you can add anything from 4GB to 32GB.
-At minimum add 8GB, the built-in video card will already consume 4GB of your base memory.
-You can also change the NVME ssd and have an area where you can add a sata drive also.
+At a minimum add 8GB, and the built-in video card will already consume 4GB of your base memory.
+You can also change the NVME SSD and have an area where you can add a SATA drive also.

-For Linux, I would totally not recommend this.
-Lenovo have no plans to provide any kind of Linux support for the Thinkbooks line (Intel and AMD).
+For Linux, I would not recommend this.
+Lenovo has no plans to provide any kind of Linux support for the ThinkBooks line (Intel and AMD).

 The X1 seems to be the best solution but I didn’t test them myself.
 The T14 and P14 are not recommended either.
-They do have some Linux support built in the Bios but they are plagues with issues (camera, usb-c dock, and sleep mode).
+They do have some Linux support built in the Bios but they are plagued with issues (camera, USB-c dock, and sleep mode).
 I recommend searching their forums, there are plenty of problems with these two models.